 - Visit the newly opened Bornean Sun Bear Conservation Centre.
 This is a wonderful new center taking care of rescued Sun Bears that have spent many years mistreated and locked away in cages.
 Borneo Sun Bear Conservation Centre is giving a better life to these bears by caring for them with the hope of reintroducing them back into the wild.
 They are doing great work at promoting Sun Bear conservation in Borneo through animal welfare, conservation, rehabilitation, research and education - to put a stop to these cruel practices.
 There is plenty of time for an optional visit to see these very cute bears!

-- We then drive to Kuala Penyu (approx 2.5 hrs) from where we'll travel by speedboat (approx 30 mins) to our secluded, rustic hideaway on 'Survivor Island'.
+- Today we transfer to Sandakan airport and fly to Kota Kinabalu.
+The maximum luggage allowance for this flight is 15kg maximum, Intrepid won't cover the cost of luggage that exceeds this weight.
+We then drive to Kuala Penyu (approx 2.5 hrs) from where we'll travel by speedboat (approx 30 mins) to our secluded, rustic hideaway on 'Survivor Island'.
 Please note due to limited space on our transport to Pulau Tiga we'll be taking overnight bags only and dropping our main luggage off at our mainland accommodation.

 - Pulau Tiga played host to the first ever series of Survivor - an American television program that was filmed on the island in 2000.
 The island is full of mud volcanoes, jungle walking tracks and is surrounded by beautiful beaches and amazing snorkelling opportunities.
 The waters surrounding the island are home to over 132 species of fish, as well as sea turtles, while the island's wildlife consists of proboscis and macaque monkeys, flying foxes, bats and monitor lizards.
 Keep an eye out for the hornbills overhead on their flight for the day's food.
 It's the ideal place to snorkel, swim or just relax on the beach.

-- We spend 2 nights on the island, we will stay in basic family twin share accommodation with private amenities.
-Please note only cold water is available.
+- Tonight we will stay in very basic family twin share accommodation with private cold water amenities.
 The resort offers the opportunity to sight the morning hornbills on their flight for the day's food.

-- Today after lunch you will say goodbye to your patch of paradise and head back to Kuala Penyu, and on to the seaside guesthouse on the mainland where you will spend your last night.
-You will travel via speedboat (approx. 30 mins) to the mainland where you will transfer to a minivan (approx. 2 hrs) to take you to your final destination by the beach.
+- Today we say goodbye to our patch of paradise and head back to Kota Kinabalu where we will spend our last night.
+We travel via speedboat (approx. 30 mins) to the mainland where we transfer back to the city and our final destination and some time for last minute shopping or a great final meal.

 Day 11 - Kota Kinabalu